Terstegge/SimCad/README.md

 # SimCad
 Welcome!
 SimCad is a KiCad/C++-based library for electronic circuit simulation.

-Work in progess - first release will soon be announced ...
+Work in progress - first release will soon be announced ...